top of page

 As better tech options and practices for electricity and grid management emerge, legacy distribution systems need updating.

 Previously, only the loads on substation transformers and feeders were measured.
-Without more detailed monitoring and data on peak demands, distribution systems have been overdesigned, providing more energy than is needed.
+Without more detailed monitoring and data on peak demands, distribution plants have been overdesigned, providing more energy than is needed.
 With more metering capabilities, utilities and their distribution designers can collect data on peak hours and demand.
-That way they can tailor the energy flow based on what’s actually used, and pad estimates based on risk assessments.
+That way, they can tailor the energy flow based on what’s actually used and pad estimates based on risk assessments.

 As distributed energy resources (DERs) rise in popularity and commonality, they also create new challenges.
 Designs need to determine and account for the maximum capacity that DERs can add to a network without compromising reliability or performance.

-Distribution systems in different areas will have to meet different demands.
-Systems are often categorized by urban, semi-urban, and rural based on what kind of load they’ll have to manage.
+Distribution plants in different areas will have to meet different demands.
+These are often categorized as urban, suburban, and rural based on what kind of load they’ll have to manage.

 Different load requirements, voltage fluctuations, and potential risks will affect the design process.